eNMS-automation/eNMS/docs/workflows/workflow_payload.rst

               }
           }

-From the web UI, you can then create an instance of ``SwissArmyKnifeService`` called ``process_payload1``, and add that job in the workflow.
-When the job is called, eNMS will automatically use the ``process_payload1`` method, and process the payload accordingly.
+From the web UI, you can then create an Service Instance of ``SwissArmyKnifeService`` called ``process_payload1``, and add that instance in the workflow.
+When the service instance is called, eNMS will automatically use the ``process_payload1`` method, and process the payload accordingly.